ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-2.md

 While techniques like sparse autoencoders are not without their challenges and depend on factors such as feature sparsity and careful training, they represent a significant advancement in our ability to decompose complex neural network representations into more understandable components.
 This pursuit is central to the goals of mechanistic interpretability.

-Next, in [Part 3]({% post_url 2025-05-25-mechanistic-interpretability-part-3 %}), we will introduce the mathematical framework for analyzing Transformer circuits, which builds upon understanding these features.
-Following that, in [Part 5]({% post_url 2025-05-25-mechanistic-interpretability-part-5 %}), we will delve into the crucial aspect of validating these learned features and the circuits they form.
+Next, in [Part 3]({% post_url 2025-05-25-mechanistic-interpretability-part-3 %}), we will explore the spectrum of polysemanticity and monosemanticity in more depth.
+Following that, in [Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %}), we will introduce the mathematical framework for analyzing Transformer circuits, which builds upon understanding these features.
+In [Part 5]({% post_url 2025-05-25-mechanistic-interpretability-part-5 %}), we will delve into the crucial aspect of validating these learned features and the circuits they form.

 ---